VinceZK/authorization/README.md

 # Authorization
 An Object-Oriented Authorization Framework for nodejs.
-Unlike others, it allows end-users rather than developers to define authorizations profiles and objects.
+Unlike others, it allows end-users rather than developers to define authorizations.

 In real use cases, control which views/APIs can be called or not is far more enough.
 We usually require different users have different permissions on different objects, rather than on different roles or activities.